Caroline's a Victim

 "Caroline's a Victim" is the debut single by English singer-songwriter Kate Nash, released digitally and on 7" vinyl 5 February 2007.
 "Caroline's a Victim" was a popular track on Kate Nash's MySpace profile.
 It is also featured on the CD Moshi Moshi Singles Compilation, and appears on the CD single for her song "Foundations".
 The B-side, "Birds", later featured on her début album, Made of Bricks.
-It has sold a total of 2,000 copies in the U.K. It was written about Caroline Davis, who she went to the BRIT School with.
+It has sold a total of 2,000 copies in the UK.
+It was written about Caroline Davis, with whom she attended the BRIT School.
 She was a "Victim" because that was what fans of the band The Killers called themselves.

 The music video for "Caroline's a Victim" consists of Nash playing various instruments while singing.
 The Teenagers Myspace page is visible in the video.
 It was directed by Kinga Burza.